Frequently Asked Questions

 What if I don't have access to the Telcom drawings?

 Telcom drawings require additional software called Autodesk Viewer to open the files.
-Ask your System Administrator to install it for you.
+Ask IT to install it for you.

 What if I have a problem opening up the Facilities Management PDF building floor plan drawings?